 College Spanish 123

 This course continues to develop the fluency skills practiced in SPN 113.
 There will be a balance between the four basic language skills of reading, writing, listening, and speaking.
 Building Spanish language acquisition continues to be the main goal of this college course, along with the study of Spanish and Hispanic cultures.
 All instruction will be done in the target language except for when a translation is required for clarification.
 Acknowledging that students taking this course already have varying degrees of Spanish language skills from previous work in the language, the course will aim to increase their fluency and proficiency.
 All four language skills will be targeted for vocabulary acquisition, cultural topics, and grammatical accuracy.
 Inductive as well as some deductive sequences for learning grammatical structures, will be used.
 The historical fiction novel El Tiempo Entre Costuras, as presented in the Spanish TV series will be a focus of instruction this semester for language and historical information.
 Other Spanish-speaking countries will also be researched for cultural enrichment.
 This course is highly interactive and constant student engagement is critical for success.

 Prerequisites: Students have performed well in SPN 113.

 These courses introduce students to the fundamental concepts of the Latin language in addition to information on Latin culture and literature.
 They focus on developing reading comprehension with additional practice in writing, listening and speaking.

 College Art History 113

 This class explores the creative products and processes of visual expression from Ancient to Modern periods.
-Students will proceed through time and space via a travel journal, recording their personal reactions to each stop and showing understanding of the artistic expression.
+Students will proceed through time and space via a travel journal, recording personal reactions to each stop and showing understanding of the artistic expression.
 Advanced images in Fine Art, Craft and Architecture are presented and students will make connections to the cultural influences behind these works.
-Students will create a timeline and artifacts that reflect their personal journey.
+Students will create a timeline and artifacts that reflect their journey.
 No prerequisite.